drostlab/myTAI/cran-comments.md

 Possibly mis-spelled words in DESCRIPTION:
   Phylotranscriptomics (3:19)
-  myTAI (8:18)
-  phylotranscriptomic (8:185)
-  transcriptomes (8:162)
+  transcriptomes (8:170)

-The words "Phylotranscriptomics", "myTAI", "phylotranscriptomic", and "transcriptomices" are not mis-spelled and reflect neologisms defining the research fields that combine phylogenetic analyses with gene expression transcriptome data.
+The words "Phylotranscriptomics" and "transcriptomes" are not mis-spelled and reflect neologisms defining the research fields that combine phylogenetic analyses with gene expression transcriptome data.